isomerpages/enterprisesg-bgr/_internships/Overseas Internships/Eligible Markets.md

 </div>
 </details>
 </div>
-<p>The Global Ready Talent Programme will <u>not</u> support any overseas programmes
+<p>The GRT Programme will <u>not</u> support any overseas programmes to developed
-to developed markets such as Western Europe, North America and developed Asia Pacific.</p>
+markets such as Western Europe, North America and developed Asia Pacific.</p>